sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 Such a tool does not exist to the best of our knowledge, but one can orchestrate pre-existing tools using a scripting language to achieve this.
 The following ideas could work:
-1. you need to get a table with read_id, modification_probability columns using `modkit extract` and process the table using, say, a python or an R script.
+1. you need to get a table with read_id, modification_probability columns using `modkit extract full` and process the table using, say, a python or an R script.
 2. you can read the mod BAM file directly with python using a library like `pysam`
 3. you can convert the mod BAM file to plain text (.sam) with `samtools` and process